Konyancha1/Medic-chatbot/README.md

 ### Link to deployment: https://medic-chatbot.onrender.com/

+### Sample questions to run
+- is abortion pill safe
+- main treatments for ectopic pregnancy
+- trying for another baby
+- chances of having another ectopic pregnancy
+- why a woman has an ectopic pregnancy
+- symptoms can be a combination of
+- any long-term emotional problems after an abortion

 ### Running the file locally
 - Clone this repository
 - Download the training data file and place in the same directory as the cloned file